 Advertising and marketing

-Advertising on television and radio is only possible from 10:30pm to 7am and cannot take place 30 minutes before or after a programme targeted at children and young people.
+- restrictions on advertising gambling on television and radio between 7am and 10.30pm, and in the 30 minutes before or after a programme directed at minors or young adults;

 The year in review